What you will study

 Part 1: Realities (weeks 1-12, six set texts),

 This covers the period 1800-1870.
-Here you will examine literary works which were produced within English-speaking contexts and reflected social realities of the time.
-The set texts here complicate notions of literary study which you have encountered at Level 2.
+Here you'll examine literary works which were produced within English-speaking contexts and reflected social realities of the time.
+The set texts here complicate notions of literary study which you have encountered at OU level 2.
 Some of these texts follow narrative strategies which allow for multiple and contradictory readings.
 Some work deliberately across several conventional genres.
 Seemingly these texts were written to generate complex responses and question conventions.
 They appear to push the boundaries of interpretation and genres.
 All do this with an intense awareness of the social issues which they contemplate.
 This part as a whole, therefore, encourages you to question conventional approaches to genre and interpretation.
 And, you are asked to think about the relationship between literature and history.
-The texts in question here are: Charles Dickens’ Bleak House, Henry Mayhew’s London Labour and the London Poor, Henry Thoreau’s Walden, poetry by Alfred Tennyson and Arthur Clough, and George Eliot’s Mill on the Floss.
+The texts studied are: Charles Dickens’ Bleak House, Henry Mayhew’s London Labour and the London Poor, Henry Thoreau’s Walden, poetry by Alfred Tennyson and Arthur Clough, and George Eliot’s Mill on the Floss.

 Part 2: Movements (weeks 13-21, six set texts)